Global product shortages hit local retailers where it hurts

 The one problem Glassmaker has been spared that other business owners have not been is the cost of shipping, which has increased astronomically in recent months.
 That’s because he picks up most of what he sells himself from a warehouse in Wisconsin.

-For Camille McCarthy, general store manager at Finally A Gift Store, a gift store and clothing boutique in Faribault, the pressure of the impending holiday season is increasingly felt.
+For Camille McCarthy, general manager at Finally A Gift Store in Faribault, the pressure of the impending holiday season is increasing.

 “We’re having to order much sooner than we normally do so we get it in, and if you don’t order soon enough, you’re not getting all of your products in,” McCarthy said.
 “We’re still ordering stuff for the holidays and some companies are quicker than others.”